jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     FAILED (failures=1)

-If you are typing along, *CONGRATULATIONS!* You have written your first test.
+If you are typing along, *CONGRATULATIONS!* You have written the first test.

 This is the RED part of the Test Driven Development cycle.
 The error in the terminal has important information.
 Looking at it from the bottom